This post is also part of a SUMMER FUN series hosted by Emily of Nap-time Creations.

 3. Make invitations

 Sophia and I thought it would be fun to somehow showcase a spider web on these invitations.
-I have a Big Shot (die cutting and embossing contraption) and a spider web embossing folder, so Sophia helped me to emboss some light blue cardstock with Charlotte's web.
+I have a Big Shot (die cutting and embossing contraption) and a spider web embossing folder, so Sophia helped me to emboss some light blue cardstock with a spider web.
 Sophia helped to hot-glue googly eyes to a black pom pom and then hot-glue that to the cardstock.
 We then drew legs on with a marker.
 These were incredibly easy to make and they turned out absolutely adorable!

 Sophia chose how to word the invitation (for the most part) and I helped her type it up with the fonts that she chose.
 We printed those out, glued them to the back, and were ready to go.
 We procrastinated the invitations just a bit, so it ended up that I was still printing and gluing way after Sophia's bedtime on the eve of the last day of school.

-Which brings me to my next point--if you're going to have a summer book club, it's a good idea to pass out invitations before school is out.
+Which brings me to my next point–if you're going to have a summer book club, it's a good idea to pass out invitations before school is out.
 This way, everyone has time to procure a book and have it read before book club.
 Our last day of school was June 13 (see Sophia holding her bag of invitations in her last-day photo), so that gave everyone just over a month to find a copy of the book and read it.
 Also, Sophia wanted to invite a few friends that I wouldn't have been able to contact outside of school.
 Even if you don't pass out your invitations while school is in session, make sure to give a good four weeks between invite and the date of the book club meeting.